tools-study/journal/drafts/draft_32.md

 ### 10.6 Toward Quantitative Aging Reversal Targets

-The 60→20 target used in this paper is illustrative, but the clinical definition of "sufficient rejuvenation" remains undefined.
+The clinical definition of "sufficient rejuvenation" remains undefined.
 GrimAge acceleration of 1 year is associated with a hazard ratio of 1.10 for all-cause mortality (Lu et al., 2022), and DunedinPACE captures the dynamic velocity of aging rather than cumulative age (Belsky et al., 2022).
-Whether epigenetic age reversal by 40 years translates proportionally to mortality reduction is an empirical question that can only be answered by long-term survival studies in rejuvenated model organisms.
+Whether epigenetic age reversal by many years translates proportionally to mortality reduction is an empirical question that can only be answered by long-term survival studies in rejuvenated model organisms.
 The 12-month safety follow-up in Experiment 7 will provide the first data point, but definitive answers will require lifespan studies.

 ---